banobepascal/konnectart-api/README.md

 # konnectart-api
-A web app for Artists and photographers
+A web app for Artists and photographers to share content